-When I was little, I had a reputation for rejecting squash in all forms.
+When I was a kid, I had a reputation for rejecting squash in all forms.

 Summer squash, zucchini, acorn, or butternut.
 You name it, I was not game.